 Bhumi Pednekar's Vogue Cover Sparks Controversy; Gets Slammed For Being 'Photoshopped & Whitewashed'

-As actress Bhumi Pednekar graces the digital cover of Vogue for the month of October, the actress as well as the magazine cover get slammed mercilessly by the netizens.
-Fans feel that she's unrecognizable in the picture and looks more like Deepika Padukone.
+As actress Bhumi Pednekar graces the digital cover of Vogue for October, the actress as well as the magazine cover, got slammed mercilessly by netizens.
+Fans feel that she's unrecognisable in the picture and looks more like Deepika Padukone.
 Check out how strongly the netizens reacted..

 View this post on Instagram